HBPol/trial-whisperer/README.md

 `eval/testset.sample.jsonl` and, when that file is used, it sets `TRIALS_DATA_PATH` to `.data/processed/trials.jsonl` before issuing any requests.
-This mirrors the application's offline fallback behaviour: the evaluation run reads the same processed trials JSONL that powers local retrieval when no live Qdrant instance is available.
-The harness prints a short summary that includes the answer exact match rate, citation coverage for examples that expect specific sections, and the number of errors encountered.
+This mirrors the application's offline fallback behaviour: the retrieval when no live Qdrant instance is available.
+While running, the CLI now prints per-example progress details (query, expected trial/sections, result) and notes when retries occur.
+Pass `--quiet` to suppress the extra progress logging and revert to the previous terse behaviour.
+At completion the script still prints a short summary that includes the answer exact match rate, citation coverage for examples that expect specific sections, and the number of errors encountered.
 Pass `--json-report` to capture the full report to disk:

 ```bash
 python eval/eval.py --json-report reports/eval.json